ECAP-UNM: Three-Dimensional Tunnel Recording, 2020

 Parrots in Freedom, Beauty Returns The Scarlet Macaw is the National Bird of Honduras and in 2011 an educational program funded by the Copan Maya Foundation was developed to teach adults and children how to protect it in the wild.
-To date (2018) over 6000 youths have participated in the program.
+As of 2018 over 6000 youths have participated in the program.
 The program provides handout materials and culminates in an annual “Festival de la Guara Roja” or “Scarlet Macaw Festival” with children from area schools participating.
-Educational modules on the conservation of the Scarlet Macaw are available free in in PDF form by clicking any of the links below.
+Educational modules on the conservation of the Scarlet Macaw are available free in PDF by clicking any of the links below.
 At present they are only available in Spanish.

 Education has changed current thinking of youths in the area from capturing and selling the birds to developing an appreciation for an ecosystem where the Scarlet Macaw can be free and not a pet.
-The “Festival of Guaras” has become an annual event.
+The “Festival of Guaras” has become an annual event in the local community.

 Completion of Technical Registers, Archival Updates and Storage of Archaeological Materials from Tomb 08-01 in the Oropendola Temple

 Casa K’inich Teachers’ Guidebook: This teachers’ guidebook helps teachers get the most out of their visit to Copan and the Casa K’inich Childrens Museum.
 The book has been completely re-written by author Dr. Dorie Reents-Budet and is available for free at the offices of the Copan Association in Copan, Honduras.
-You can also request a copy by sending us an email to firstname.lastname@example.org
+You can also request a copy email at email@example.com.

-Support to Honduran Students: Many Hondurans studying Maya-related topics at a university have scholarships but little income to augment their educational experiences with books, fieldwork and symposium.
-The foundation believes an educated Honduran presence is essential to the management and preservation of Copan and the rest of Honduran patrimony, so we offer support, but not scholarships to Honduran students studying topics that will help them care for Honduran national patrimony and want to visit Copan to do so.
+Support to Honduran Students: Many Hondurans studying Maya-related topics at a university have limited scholarships and income to augment their educational experiences with books, fieldwork and symposium.
+The foundation believes an educated Honduran presence is essential to the management and preservation of Copan and the rest of Honduran patrimony, so we offer support for travel expenses to Honduran students studying topics that will help them care for Honduran national patrimony and want to visit Copan to do so.